 This is a foundation Jewellery Design program which provides an opportunity for students to develop skills and knowledge with the tools and techniques, fundamental processes and procedures of jewellery fabrication.
 In addition to this, we shall incorporate various aspects of contemporary design theories, technical drawing, history, marketing and socio-economic values into their growing awareness of the world of jewellery.
-Students will design and make jewellery from a range of materials including wood, copper wire and silver.
-Students are given the opportunity to do cuttlefish casting using pewter and silver, and designing their own piece of cast jewellery.
+Students will design and make jewellery from a range of materials including wood, copper wire but mostly sterling silver.
+Students are given the opportunity to do lost wax casting sterling silver and design their own ear rings.